garytate123/git-profile/README.md

 # git-profile

-This is simple profile page for a challange set for the JAMStack course I'm soing with The Coders Guild.
+This is simple profile page for a challange set for the JAMStack course I'm doing with The Coders Guild.

 The challange is from the first session about Version control using Git and Github.